 I’m always keen to develop my professional skills, and as a freelance writer and editor for Global English Editing, it’s also really important to me to keep up with the latest developments in my field.
 Coursera’s emphasis on practical skills and their international outlook really appealed to me, and I wanted to learn more.

-In my epic Coursera review, I’ll tell you all you need to know about the popular online learning platform.
+In my epic Coursera review, I’ll tell you everything you need to know about the popular online learning platform.